srobinson/a11y-tutorials/src/tabs/tabs.md

 * A panel `id` that corresponds directly to the hash
 * A panel that _contains_ an element that corresponds directly to the hash

-This uses the `contains` method, which returns `true` for either of the above conditions (it considers elements to 'contain' themselves).
+This way, we can reveal the panel for document fragments contained within it.
+It uses the `contains` method, which returns `true` for either of the above conditions (it considers elements to 'contain' themselves).

 ```js
 function panelWithHash (hash) {